DaoFuying/EpiLingo/README.md

 ```
 3. PTMs - Fine-tuning models and predictions:
 In the `ptm` directory, we provide a demonstration [notebook](ptm/ptm_Arabidopsis_thaliana_phosphorylation.ipynb) that showcases the usage of EpiLingo for PTM site prediction.
 Users can replace the example dataset with their own data to perform customized analyses.
-For detailed model configurations and hyperparameter settings, please refer to the Methods section of the manuscript.

 ### 📑 Citation and Contacts
 If you use our code, data, or models, please cite "EpiLingo: Large language model for highly multiplexed detection of multi-omics epigenetic modifications on single-base/residue resolution sequencing data", thank you very much.
 If you have any questions, please contact: fuying.dao@ntu.edu.sg.